m-abdelwahab/build-smarter-chatbots-workshop/README.md

 ## Workshop activities

 The workshop includes a mix of two activities:
-- Conceptual overviews: these are explanations of key concepts that you need to understand to complete the exercises.
+- **Conceptual overviews** — these are explanations of key concepts that you need to understand to complete the exercises.
-- Exercises: these are hands-on activities that guide you to achieve a specific goal.
+- **Exercises** – these are hands-on activities that guide you to achieve a specific goal.
 You will have a chance to implement the concepts you learned in the conceptual overviews and you will have code snippets to help you along the way.

 ## Workshop outline